U.S. Census Bureau Reports Poverty Rate Down, But Millions Still Poor

 "While Americans across the board generally saw improvements, the data show that in many cases those who had been forgotten in the past were lifted up the most," the council said in a statement.
 Children and female-headed households saw some of the biggest declines in poverty.

 But Elise Gould, a senior economist with the Economic Policy Institute, noted some disturbing trends.
-Although median household income rose for four consecutive years, the rate of growth has slowed significantly and is slightly below where it was almost two decades ago.
+Although median household income rose for four consecutive years, the rate of growth and the income level has slowed significantly and is slightly below where it was almost two decades ago.
 "It's a step in the right direction, but most families barely made up the ground lost" with the recession, she said.

 Anti-poverty groups noted that the report also showed the importance of government safety-net programs in helping to keep millions of people from falling into poverty.
 In recent years, the Census Bureau has released a supplemental poverty measure along with the official one, which shows the impact of a range of benefits, including Social Security and tax breaks.